Halakhic Prenuptial Agreement | Center for Women's Justice

 The CWJ Agreement for a Just and Fair Marriage

-a Halakhic Prenuptial Agreement
+a Halakhic Agreement for Agunah Prevention

 Wartime protection for married couples